mhmahmoodalam/dsa_java/Documentation/01_Searching&Sorting/06_InsertionSort.md

 ## Explanation

-you compare an element with the element to its left. \
-If the element to its left is greater, then you should \
-shift the greater element to the right by one position \
-and the smaller one to the left.
-In the next iteration, \
-you need to compare this smaller element with the one to \
-its left, and shift it if the element to the left is \
-greater.
-You stop when you find that the element to the \
-left is smaller than the element with which you are \
-comparing it.
+We compare an element with the element to its left.
+If the element to its left is greater, then you should shift the greater element to the right by one position and the smaller one to the left.
+In the next iteration, you need to compare this smaller element with the one to its left, and shift it if the element to the left is greater.
+You stop when you find that the element to the left is smaller than the element with which you are comparing it.

 ```flow